-Feature Approach Performance measure Performance measures comprise a mix of financial and non-financial metrics linked to targets aligned to the Group's strategy.
-The weightings vary by position.
-The financial KPI is Group net profit after tax (NPAT).
-Non-financial KPIs vary for each ex strategic relationships and executive operational excellence and culture & e development & succession.
-Ope 0 Table 5: STI measure weightings Name (Position) Financial (Group NPAT) Strategic Operational M Weaver CEO 80% 10% 10% P Warren ED 80% 20% 0% B Friend CFO 80% 20% 0% Payment timing 70% of the STI outcome will be a cash reward subsequent to the release of audited results to the ASX.
-30% of the STI outcome will be settled in Restricted Rights which are subject to an Exercise Restriction for 12 months to 30 June 2023.
-Board discretion The Board has absolute discretion on STI performance assessment, payment and vesting.
+Table 5: STI measure weightings Name (Position) Financial (Group NPAT) Strategic Operational M Weaver CEO 80% 10% 10% P Warren ED 80% 20% 0% B Friend CFO 80% 20% 0% Payment timing 70% of the STI outcome will be a cash reward su bsequent to the release of audited resu ults to the ASX.
+30% of the STI outcome will be settled in Restrict for 12 months to 30 June 2023. ed Rights which are sub oject to an Exerc cise Restriction Board discretion The Board has absolute discretion on STI performance assessment, payment and vesting.
 Treatment on termination Cessation of employment during the measurement period will result in forfeiture of award opportunity, unless otherwise determined by the Board.